BashiirHagi/aws-iconik-transcoder/README.md

-# AWS + iconik Transcoder Integration
+# AWS iconik Transcoder Integration Project

-This project provisions a secure and automated AWS infrastructure for integrating with the iconik Media Asset Management (MAM) system.
-It enables the upload of master content to an S3 bucket and automatically triggers the iconik edge transcoder to generate web proxies for seamless preview in the iconik Web UI.
+This project provisions a secure and automated AWS infrastructure for integrating the iconik Media Asset Management (MAM) system for media asset uploads.
+It enables the upload of master content into an S3 bucket and automatically triggers the iconik edge transcoder to generate web proxies for seamless viewing in the iconik Web portal.

 ## Features

-- AWS VPC with public subnet and internet gateway attached
+- AWS VPC, public subnet and internet gateway provisioned for internet access
-- S3 bucket provisioned for master content ingestion for media assets
+- S3 bucket provisioned for master content ingestion
-- Linux Ubuntu EC2 instance with iconik edge transcoder installed
+- Linux Ubuntu EC2 instance provisioned and iconik edge transcoder installed
-- AMI created for Iconik edge transcoder for reusability
+- AMI image created for Iconik edge transcoder to improve reusability
-- Terraform Modules configured for AWS services - EC2, S3 & VPC
+- Terraform Modules configured to automate AWS deployments - EC2, S3 & VPC.
+- AWS services isolated in separate Terraform folders in the Child modules with service.tf, variables.tf and output.tf defined.
+- Local terraform state used to manage the state of the remote infrastructure
+- Architecture diagram demonstrating system components created in Excalidraw, to improve understanding of data flow and service interactions.

 ## Architecture